KUAS-Korea/KUAS-2021-igem/HumanPractices/webinar.md

 사진 첨부 예정

 The second webinar was held for previous participants from the first program and new attendees including members of Yonsei University team, our iGEM project partner.
+Synthetic carbon dioxide fixation and other synthetic biological concepts have been explained through video materials and pre-handouts that we have produced, and we have answered questions during this session.
+In the first webinar, we mostly explained the basic concepts for non-major students, but this time was a valuable moment to learn in-depth content through mutual feedback.